 Black lawmakers set boycott over Confederate emblem on flag

-Some black Mississippi officials say they are boycotting a regional legislative meeting that their own state is hosting this summer, to protest the Confederate battle emblem on the state flag.
+In this Tuesday, Jan.
+19, 2016 file photo, a state flag of Mississippi is unfurled by Sons of Confederate Veterans and other groups on the grounds of the state Capitol in Jackson, Miss., in support of keeping the Confederate battle emblem on the state flag.
+Some black Mississippi officials say they are boycotting a regional legislative meeting that their own state is hosting, which meets July 29-Aug.
+2, 2017, in Biloxi, to protest the Confederate battle emblem on the state flag.

 Add your comments below